Siege of Suffolk: Hill's Point

 With the Norfleet House Battery silenced, the next major river obstacle was that near the old Fort Huger at Hill's Point, where the Western Branch flowed into the Nansemond River.
 Getty's forces constructed Battery Stevens across the river.
 Lamson's sailors launched a night attack early on April 17 against Hill's Point but were driven off by Confederate pickets.
 Captain Hazard Stevens (son of the late General Isaac Stevens), of Getty's staff, proposed that any night attack against the battery would fail.
 Confederate forces in Hill's Point included 5 guns manned by 59 artillerists under Captain Robert M. Stribling; Capt.
 David Bozeman commanded two companies of infantry support.
 After observing the Confederate battery from a tree across the river, Stevens and Getty decided upon 6:00 p.m. as the time of attack—just enough daylight for the attackers to see, not enough daylight for a counterattack.

 On the morning of April 19, Lamson, Cushing and Getty all opened fire on Hill's Point.
 At 5:00 p.m.
 Getty assembled 270 veteran troops and loaded them onto Lamson's Stepping Stones, covered in canvas to conceal the infantry.
 Getty personally led the troops while Lamson directed the navy and artillery.
 The plan called for the gunboat to steam downriver (attempting to trick the Confederates into thinking they were trying to run the fort), land the infantry just above the fort, the infantry will then rush the flank and rear of the fort.
+Detachments of the Union Army's 8th Connecticut and 89th New York Infantry Regiments landed on Hill's Point at the confluence of the forks of the Nansemond River.